arnaud-ma/Cubiomes.jl/README.md

 ### World map generation

 Generate a map of biomes and save it as an image.
-Using `gen_biomes!` can be much faster than iterating over the world map and calling `get_biome` for each coordinate.
+Using `genbiomes!` can be much faster than iterating over the world map and calling `getbiome` for each coordinate.

 ```julia
 using Cubiomes